rbryangreen/fetch-fbook/README.md

 ## Running tests

+### Start Appium server
+Before you run a test, you will need to start an Appium server.
+Open a terminal window, and run:

+      $ appium --base-path /wd/hub --address 127.0.0.1 --port 4723
+**Note:** You will also need to kill this server after the test finishes (instructions below)

+Wait a moment for the server to start.
+The logs should indicate that uiautomator2 is now available:

+      [Appium] Available drivers:
+      [Appium]   - uiautomator2@2.11.1 (automationName 'UiAutomator2')

+### Run tests from terminal

+Once your Appium server is up and running, open a separate terminal window to execute your tests

+In the new terminal window, CD into the root directory of the project:

+      $ cd [project directory]/fetch-fbook/

 To run all the tests in the features directory, cd into your project root directory, and run:

       $ cucumber features/